Learning a quantum channel from its steady-state: Quantum device results

 To calculate model (ii), we needed to know $\mcE^*_{odd}, \mcE^*_{even}$ of the IBMQ Qiskit noise model, from which the local cost function is calculated (see Eqs.~(\ref{eq:determinist-vanilla}, \ref{eq:determinist-exp-val}, \ref{eq:cost-deterministic-noisy})).
 However, as far as we could tell, IBMQ does not fully publish the exact formulas it uses to model the local noise.
 Instead, it publishes general noise parameters such as $T_1, T_2$, and provides code that simulates noisy circuits.
 Therefore, in order to calculate $\mcE^*_{odd}, \mcE^*_{even}$, we first \emph{learned} IBMQ Qiskit noise model using the deterministic map-3, and used the resultant model as an approximation to IBMQ Qiskit noise model.
 In more details, we used IBMQ Qiskit simulator to simulate the steady state of map-3, and calculated local Pauli expectations with vanishing statistical noise.
 We then used our optimization routine to learn Qiskit's noise model.
 We used the parameters described in \App{app-sec:deterministic-channel-noise-details}, but without any coherent errors, and with depolarization only along the $\hat{z}$ axis.
 As a sanity check, we used the model we learned to simulate the 5 qubits steady states of maps-1,2,3 and compared them to Qiskit's steady states.
 We noticed that in all cases the trace distance between our steady state and Qiskit's steady state was less than $1\%$.

 \Fig{fig:ibmq-heatmap} shows the single-qubit cost function, as a heat map.
-The different rows represent $\log_{10} \Phi_q$ for the 3 noise models.
+The different rows represent $\log_{10}[\Phi_q \pm \Delta\Phi_q]$, for the 3 noise models, and $\Delta\Phi_q$ is the uncertainty of one standard deviation in the cost function (see Appendix~\ref{app-sec:stat-error} for detailed error analysis of the experiment).
 Unsurprisingly, it suggests that IBMQ Qiskit's noise model provides a better description of the hardware than the ideal, noiseless channel.
 It also suggests that our estimated noise model performs significantly better than the two other models.
 This might not be surprising, given the fact that we learned our noise model using the same steady state that we used to validate it.
 In other words, the learned noise model parameters are the ones that minimize the global cost function, which is roughly the sum of the local cost functions that appear in \Fig{fig:ibmq-heatmap}.
 In the machine learning jargon, this might imply that our noise model estimation procedure overfitted the particular steady state from which the 4-local measurements were sampled.
 To rule this out (at least to some extent), we show in the next subsection that our estimated noise model has a better predictive power than the other two: it is able to better approximate the 2-local expectation values of a steady state of map-2, which is different from the steady state of map-1 with which we learned the noise model.